Understanding Inconel 600 Tube Composition and Properties

 Optical Microscopy Analysis

-- Grain size and shape analysis
+- Grain measure and shape analysis

-- Identification of primary phases and precipitates
+- Recognizable proof of essential stages and precipitates

-- Detection of surface defects and inclusions
+- Location of surface abandons and inclusions

 Electron Microscopy Techniques